rubys/bootstrap/bylaws.md

 ### Section 8.7 Jurisdiction of Delaware Court of Chancery
 The Delaware Court of Chancery is vested with exclusive jurisdiction to hear and determine all actions for advancement of expenses or indemnification.
-The Delaware Court of Chancery may summarily determine the $FOUNDATION’s obligation to advance expenses (including attorney’s fees).
+The Delaware Court of Chancery may summarily determine the $FOUNDATION's obligation to advance expenses (including attorney's fees).

 ### Section 8.8 Insurance
 The Board may authorize the $FOUNDATION to purchase and maintain insurance on behalf of